 Þingvellir National Park

-After snowmobiling, our next stop was Þingvellir National Park, on the shore of Þingvallavatn lake.
+The first stop most people will make in the Golden Circle is Þingvellir National Park (Thingvellir)on the shore of Þingvallavatn lake.
 This site is important to Iceland for a few reasons.

 Firstly, Þingvellir is the site of Europe's oldest Parliament.
 In the year 930 AD (less than 100 years after the Vikings settled Iceland), Icelanders held their very first meeting of Parliament, or Alþingi (Althing), in Þingvellir.
 Partly for this reason, Þingvellir was named Iceland's first national park around 1930.

-After Þingvellir, our small group headed to Gullfoss waterfall (“Golden falls”), one of the most well-known waterfalls in Iceland.
+After Þingvellir, you'll probably head to Gullfoss waterfall (“Golden Falls”), one of the most well-known waterfalls in Iceland.
 This double waterfall, with its blue-green water and multiple viewpoints, is impressive — much more impressive in person that I expected it to be.

-From Gullfoss, it was on to Haukadalur geothermal valley, which is home to the geysers Geysir and Strokkur.
+From Gullfoss, it's on to Haukadalur geothermal valley, which is home to the geysers Geysir and Strokkur.

-It's actually here that the term “geyser” comes from.
+It's actually here that the term “geyser” was born.
 Upon seeing these erupting pools of hot water for the first time, Europeans had no word to describe them (they had yet to see them in Yellowstone or New Zealand yet).
 They asked the Icelanders what they were called — and hence some form of “geyser” began to be used around the world.

-Obviously, we all stuck around to see at least 3 eruptions.
+Obviously, when I was there I stuck around to see at least 3 eruptions.

 Kerið Volcanic Crater

-Our last stop of the day was at Kerið, an impressive volcanic crater lake.
-Not all Golden Circle tours include a stop at this site, but I was very excited that ours did.
+Another place you might stop is at Kerið, an impressive volcanic crater lake.
+Not all Golden Circle tours include a stop at this site, but some will.

 The crater is actually the intact caldera of a volcano that erupted about 3,000 years ago and has since filled with ground water.
 Its rare for a caldera to be so well-preserved after an eruption, but scientists think that Kerið was actually a cone volcano that emptied its magma, and that the cone then collapsed inward (instead of exploding outward).

-The red volcanic dirt and rock here makes you feel like you're on Mars, and the fact that the lake was frozen was an added bonus.
+The red volcanic dirt and rock here makes you feel like you're on Mars, and the fact that the lake was frozen when I visited was an added bonus.

 Which of these sites would YOU be most excited to see in person?